-The SENDCo is a member of the Senior Leadership Team and is line managed by the Head teacher.
+The SENDCo is line managed by the Deputy Head teacher.
 The SENDCo, assisted by the Deputy SENDCo, manages the Learning Support Department.
-This includes the Learning Support Assistants (LSA's), EAL (English as an Additional Language) Support, Speech and Language Support and any outside agencies related to special educational needs accessed by the school.
+This includes the Learning Support Assistants (LSA's), EAL (English as an Additional Language)Support, Speech and Language Support, Occupational Therapy and any outside agencies related to special educational needs accessed by the school.
 The SEND procedure for the school is reviewed annually and must be ratified by the local governing body.
-At the end of each term reports on the progress of SEND students are issued.